Year of Birth: Daniel 1978, Marlena 1982

 Daniel and his wife Marlena were married in 1999 and have 3 daughters: Nina was born in 2002, Patricia was born in 2002, and Maoly was born in 2010.
 Daniel and his wife work in the development of kid’s sweaters.
 In a day they can make an average of 10 sweaters.

 Their story with Minga started in 2012 when a different kid’s sweater maker working for Minga had gone out of business.
-Minga was searching for a new artisan in Carabuela, a small sweater-making village and after being referred to the Ruiz family, the rest is history.
+Minga was searching for a new artisan in Carabuela, a small sweater-making village and after being referred to their family, the rest is history.

 They live in a modest home made of concrete block with very little furniture and they keep everything in very clean condition despite their workshop being right in their home.